christiskatsouris/tailEstimates/README.md

 The estimation methodology of the VaR-DCoVaR Risk matrix consists of the main novelity of the proposed framework which involves the construction of a large covariance-type matrix based on nodewise pairewise quantile predictive regression models.

+An important aspect related to the specific functional form of the predictive regression model we consider is the following: Firstly, in order to obtain estimates for the quantile risk measures of VaR and CoVaR we employ a conditional quantile function.
+Secondly, following the definition of Value-at-Risk and Conditional-Value-at-Risk proposed in the literature by Adrian and Brunnermeier (2016) (see also Härdle et al. (2016)) we use the modeling approach of a predictive regression model.

 ```R
 ###########################################
 R Script Details: